 Consider all extremes & consequences, decide if you are ready to manage those possibilities, and determine your boundaries between your personal profile & business page.

-Question 3: What if I travel and want to maximize social media event buzz, but don’t want publicize that I’m not at home.
+Question 3: What if I travel and want to maximize social media event buzz, but don’t want to publicize that I’m not at home.

 Answer: Balance the pros and cons and come up with a strategy that works best for you.